 - Lift breakdown/entrapments

-All enquiries from media/press should be directed to:
+All media/press enquiries should be direct to:

 Matthew Bell, Marketing and Business Development Director